4383/governance/goals/proposed/remove-eventlet.rst

-Our goal is to get rid of Eventlet, and without default solution these teams will remains dependent of Eventlet, and, hence, Eventlet will continue to threaten the coming Openstack releases.
+Our goal is to get rid of Eventlet, and without default solution these teams will remains dependent of Eventlet, and, hence, Eventlet will continue to threaten the coming OpenStack releases.

-`Openstack leaders are expected to put the needs of Openstack first in their decision making, before the needs of any individual project team
+`OpenStack leaders are expected to put the needs of OpenStack first in their decision making, before the needs of any individual project team
 <https://governance.openstack.org/tc/reference/principles.html#openstack-first-project-team-second-company-third>`_.
 For this reason, readers should appreciate this proposal with a global